brianauton/rspec-contracts/README.md

-## Conjure
+## rspec-contracts

-Automatic contract checking for your RSpec suite
+Automatic contract verification for your RSpec suite

 ### Requirements